hanxiaomax/Learncpp_CN/docs/10-4-scoped-enumerations-enum-classes.md

 }
 ```

-COPY

-As of C++17, you can initialize a scoped enumeration using an integral value without the static_cast (and unlike an unscoped enumeration, you don’t need to specify a base).
+As of C++17, you can initialize a scoped enumeration using an integral value without the `static_cast` (and unlike an unscoped enumeration, you don’t need to specify a base).

-Best practice
+!!! success "最佳实践"

 	Favor scoped enumerations over unscoped enumerations unless there’s a compelling reason to do otherwise.

 Despite the benefits that scoped enumerations offer, unscoped enumerations are still commonly used in C++ because there are situations where we desire the implicit conversion to int (doing lots of static_casting get annoying) and we don’t need the extra namespacing.

-Easing the conversion of scoped enumerators to integers (advanced) [](https://www.learncpp.com/cpp-tutorial/scoped-enumerations-enum-classes/#operatorplus)
+## Easing the conversion of scoped enumerators to integers (进阶话题)

 Scoped enumerations are great, but the lack of implicit conversion to integers can sometimes be a pain point.
 If we need to convert a scoped enumeration to integers often (e.g. cases where we want to use scoped enumerators as array indices), having to use static_cast every time we want a conversion can clutter our code significantly.